 Example #3 shows a use of the triplet rasgueado in mid-phrase.
 These rasgueados are common at the end of a section or at the end of an entire song as the final wind-up.
 As seen here, however, they can also turn up lots of other places:

-Of course, these variations are only a few of the countless possibilites with rasgueado you’ll encounter in flamenco.
+These variations are only a few of the countless possibilites with rasgueado you’ll encounter in flamenco.
 Techniques range widely from player to player.
 It’s well worth investigating other styles to find what’s right for the kind of sound you want to produce.
-The four basic techniques I’ve given on the previous page are by no means the only rasgueado techniques you’ll run into, but, as I hope I have shown, by being creative with how you accent and syncopate your playing, even with these few techniques you can generate a lot of versatility.
+The four basic techniques I’ve discussed above are by no means the only rasgueado techniques you’ll run into, but, as I hope I have shown, by being creative with how you accent and syncopate your playing, even with these few techniques you can generate a lot of versatility.

 Think About Velocity

-I also hope this discussion clarifies some of what I’m doing in the videos here at Ravenna Flamenco and that it provides some insight into how the basic patterns of flamenco rasgueado can be varied to produce a wide variety of rhythms and inflections.
 Like much of the technique in flamenco playing, rasgueado is the kind of thing that takes time to get comfortable with and settle into.
-With a bit of persistence and focused practice, though, anyone can do it.
+With a bit of persistence and focused practice, though, anyone can learn it.